-We’ve been getting a lot of questions lately about using Lunapads and Lunapanties while swimming.
-To cut straight to the chase: can you use Lunapads or Lunapanties to absorb your flow while swimming?
+We've been getting a lot of questions lately about using Lunapads and Luna Undies while swimming.
+To cut straight to the chase: can you use Lunapads or Luna Undies to absorb your flow while swimming?
 The short answer is a simple sorry, but no.

 So what are your options?
 There are actually several, depending on your flow and swimming environment.